 + Audio and video tech work

-+ General office and festival work
++ General office work

 + Anything else you might be interested in-we want you to see how we work

 Candidates should have good experience working with Microsoft Office (particularly Excel) and experience with Filemaker, HTML, design programs or video editing software is a plus.